jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/GUIDE.md

   }
 })();
 ```
-# To make it easier
+# Too much too soon!

-The test code is mostly standard setup, though if you are new to this, it can look daunting.
+This can look more daunting, but the test code is mostly standard setup, though if you are new to this, it can look daunting.
 Don't worry!
 We all learn in steps, and most of this code is either standard setup or common predefined functions.
+What you will be glad to know, is there are many tools available to simplify the code you write tests in.

 ### Some examples explained